How to produce delicious, long shelf-life soy milk

 Production of soy milk

-The first step in the production of soy milk is standardization and formulation of the soy milk base.
+The first step in the production of soy milk is the standardization and formulation of the soy milk base.
 Basically, two different types of soy milk are produced:

-The Western style resembles dairy milk when looking at the protein content, as soy milk is seen as an alternative to cow’s milk.
+The Western-style resembles dairy milk when looking at the protein content, as soy milk is seen as an alternative to cow’s milk.
 The product typically contains approx. 3% protein, 2% oil and 2% carbohydrates.
 It may be fortified with e.g. calcium and vitamins.
 It is used for drinking as well as for cooking, which is challenging the technological properties of the product.
 Further, flavoured versions such as chocolate and vanilla soy milk are often seen.

 Nowadays, a large part of the industrially produced soy milk is produced by means of the UHT process and aseptic filling, thereby obtaining a long shelf-life at room temperature.
-This puts a great demand to the stability of the product as a homogeneous product throughout the entire shelf-life is necessary for the consumer’s acceptance of the product.
+This puts a great demand on the stability of the product as a homogeneous product throughout the entire shelf-life is necessary for the consumer’s acceptance of the product.
 Direct as well as indirect UHT systems may be applied.
 From a stability as well as from a sensory point of view direct systems are preferred.
-Direct systems result in less chemical changes in the product due to a lower total heat load and extraction of oxygen from the product in the vacuum chamber.
+Direct systems result in fewer chemical changes in the product due to a lower total heat load and extraction of oxygen from the product in the vacuum chamber.
 The indirect system is, however, often preferred due to lower investment and running costs.

-Whichever UHT system is used, application of emulsifiers and stabilisers in soy milk and soy milk beverages is necessary.
-The products are emulsions of oil in water and for ensuring optimal emulsion stability, i.e. reducing creaming, during the entire shelf-life, not only proper homogenization but also addition of selected emulsifiers and stabilisers is necessary.
-Further, the stabilisers improve the stability of the proteins minimizing sedimentation during storage of the soy product.
+Whichever UHT system is used, the application of emulsifiers and stabilisers in soy milk and soy milk beverages is necessary.
+The products are emulsions of oil in water and for ensuring optimal emulsion stability, i.e. reducing creaming, during the entire shelf-life, not only proper homogenization but also the addition of selected emulsifiers and stabilisers is necessary.
+Further, the stabilisers improve the stability of the proteins minimizing sedimentation during the storage of the soy product.

 Emulsifiers for soy products